INFORMSJoC/2022.0113/README.md

 ### Data files

-Instance data files are located in the folder [data](data), where [CAB.txt](data/CAB.txt) contains all the 100 locations in CAB dataset, out of which [CABCircle.csv](data/CABCircle.csv) contains 35 locations for experiments.
+Instance data files are located in the folder [data](data).
+[CABCircle.csv](data/CABCircle.csv) contains 35 locations for most of our experiments, while [CAB.txt](data/CAB.txt) contains up to 100 locations (all the nodes in CAB dataset) to test the scalability of our algorithms.

 ### Results